 Dr Catherine Hamlin AC

-Catherine is a Companion of the Order of Australia and has been twice-nominated for the Nobel Peace Prize.
+Dr Catherine Hamlin passed away in March 2020, at age 96.
+She was a Companion of the Order of Australia and was twice-nominated for the Nobel Peace Prize.

 Chair of the Board

 Julie was appointed Chair of the Board of Hamlin Fistula Ethiopia (Australia) in October 2015.
 Julie is a strategic philanthropy expert, adviser and Chair who oversaw the establishment, growth and consolidation of the Macquarie Group Foundation.
 She is currently a non-Executive Director and a strategic adviser to business on social investment and staff engagement and to not-for profits on strategic planning, corporate governance and corporate and community engagement.
 She continues to provide professional mentoring to Chairs and CEOs and was previously CEO of Chief Executive Women.
 Julie is passionate about maternal health and the eradication of fistula.

 David was appointed to the Board in February 2017.
 He is one of Australia’s most experienced restructuring and turnaround executives and is the Managing Partner of KordaMentha’s Sydney office.
 David has more than 30 years’ experience working with organisations to solve financial, operational, and strategic problems.
 David is a Chartered Accountant and an Official Liquidator of the Supreme Court.
 His philanthropic interests also include being a Director of ReachOut Australia, the leading mental health self-help website for young Australians.